JeffRen1977/biomixx_webpage/DEPLOYMENT.md

 2. Scroll to "Bucket policy"
 3. Click "Edit"
 4. Add the policy from Step 6 above
-5. Replace `biomixx-website` with your bucket name
+5. Replace `biomixx.net` with your bucket name
 6. Click "Save changes"

 ## Method 3: Using AWS CloudFormation (Advanced)